ImageMagick/Usage-Markdown/fourier/fft_math/index.md

 ## FFT Division   ( ![](../../img_www/fft_divide.gif) ) {#divide}

-Here use use division to remove or de-convolve (for want of a better word) the blur that was added to the above image.
+Here we use division to remove or de-convolve (for want of a better word) the blur that was added to the above image.
 It is basically exactly the same except that the 'normalized' convolution kernel is divided from the main image.
 Each Example uses the image generated, using the same technique as above.